Frequently Asked Questions

 Yes.
 The kitchen is large and designed for cooking for groups of 20.
 It features blue cabinets, granite countertops, two dishwashers, two sinks, and commercial-grade appliances.
 Cooking for a big group here is practical — not a scramble.

-Pool House Lodge provides fresh bath towels, pool towels, toiletries, bed linens, a fully equipped kitchen, coffee, cooking basics, and firewood for the firepit.
+Pool House Lodge provides fresh bath towels, pool towels, toiletries, bed linens, a fully equipped kitchen, coffee, and cooking basics.
 Guests do not need to bring towels, toiletries, or kitchen supplies.
+Firewood is not provided — available from the neighbor across the street or a nearby gas station.

 No. Pool House Lodge does not allow pets.
 This is a firm policy due to allergies, pool sanitation, and property maintenance requirements.